Carla-Bayle

 History, galleries and panoramic views in one of Ariège’s most beautiful villages

-Clinging to a promontory overlooking the Lèze valley, Carla-Bayle captivates visitors with its medieval heritage, artistic ambience and spectacular views of the Pyrenees mountain range.
-Classed as a village of character, it’s an ideal destination for strolling, discovering works of art or simply enjoying the peace and quiet.
+Clinging to a promontory overlooking the Lèze valley, Carla-Bayle boasts a medieval heritage, an artistic atmosphere and spectacular views of the Pyrenees mountain range.
+Classified as a village of character, it’s an ideal destination for strolling, discovering works of art or simply enjoying the peace and quiet.

 An artists’ village